mark-mcdermott/xin/docs/llm/rules/architecture.md

 # Architecture Guidelines

 ## Purpose
-Defines architectural patterns, design principles, and structural decisions for building maintainable, testable code in Olite.
+Defines architectural patterns, design principles, and structural decisions for building maintainable, testable code in Xin.

 ## Core Principles
 - **MUST** rules are enforced by linting/CI; **SHOULD** rules are strongly recommended.